jbrandis/GraduationRatesInUSA/README.md

 To begin running this data, download the data and reference it correctly in a pandas environment

 The Article folder has the article my team and I wrote about our study.

+This repository shows different relationships between graduation rates and states, races, gender, and majors